jabbott7335/ce-pe-bootcamp/docs/ocp-on-vmware/index.md

     - toc
 ---

-#  OpenShift of VMware Overview
+# Deploying OpenShift on VMware

-The objective for this exercise is to learn how to install an OpenShift cluster in a VMware virtualized environment.
+In this exercise, you will learn how to deploy an OpenShift cluster on a VMware virtualized environment using Installer Provisioned Infrastructure (IPI), also known as full-stack automation.
+By the end, you will have gained hands-on experience in installing and configuring an OpenShift cluster ready for IBM Client Engineering Pilots.

 ## Outcomes

-- Install OpenShift on vSphere1 using Installer Provisioned Infrastructure (IPI).
-IPI is also known as full-stack automation.
-- Configure the identity provider for htpasswd authentication.
+Upon completion of this exercise, you will be able to:

+- **Install OpenShift on vSphere** : Deploy an OpenShift cluster using IPI, which automates the installation process from scratch.
+- **Configure Identity Provider for htpasswd Authentication** : Set up identity provider authentication for your OpenShift cluster using htpasswd.
-- Install Red Hat OpenShift Data Foundation (ODF).
+- **Install Red Hat OpenShift Data Foundation (ODF)** : Deploy ODF, a software-defined storage solution that supports both read-write many (RWX) and read-write once (RWO) storage classes.
-- Configure ODF storage for the internal image registry.
+- **Configure ODF Storage for Internal Image Registry** : Configure ODF to provide persistent storage for your internal image registry.

 ## Scenario

-A modernization project involves containerizing existing applications, requiring an OpenShift cluster.
-Unfortunately, the client lacks the necessary human resources to build the cluster and has requested that our IBM team construct one on their behalf.
+A modernization project requires containerizing existing applications using OpenShift, but the client lacks the necessary human resources to build the cluster.
+As part of our IBM team, you have been tasked with constructing an OpenShift cluster on their behalf.

-The cluster requires a total of eight nodes, comprising three control plane nodes, two compute nodes, and three infrastructure nodes, which must meet the specifications listed below.
+The required cluster configuration consists of eight nodes:

 | Node type	     | vCPU | Memory in GiB | Disk size in GB |
 | :------------- | :--: | :-----------: | :-------------: |